uczburak/ClassMethodDemo/README.md

 # ClassMethodDemo
-A simple simulation which simulates customers of a bank.
+A simple simulation which simulates the customers of a bank.